carla-simulator/carla/Docs/tuto_A_material_customization.md

 !!!
 Note
     Move the editor view a little for the changes to be visible.

-__5. Add decals in `` and meshes in ``.__ Add the elements to the corresponding array and set some basic parameters for how should these be spawned over the road.
+__5. Add decals and meshes.__ Add the elements to the corresponding array and set some basic parameters for how should these be spawned over the road.

 * `Decal/Mesh Scale` — Scale of the decal/mesh per axis.
 * `Fixed Decal/Mesh Offset` — Deviation from the center of the lane per axis.